UCBoulder/oit-ds-tools-prefect/README.md

 ### Updating packages in a single image

-First, remove the tag from your local machine if it exists, for example:
+First, rebuild your local image with the `--no-cache` option and re-push it to Artifactory, for example:

 ```
-docker images
+cd image
-docker rmi oit-data-services-docker-local.artifactory.colorado.edu/oit-ds-flows-ata:v1
+docker build -f Dockerfile -t oit-data-services-docker-local.artifactory.colorado.edu/oit-ds-flows-ata:v1 --no-cache .
+cd ..
+make docker-image VERSION=v1
 ```

-Then, delete this image from Artifactory through the Web UI.
-Just right-click on the particular image version and delete it.

 Then, re-build the image from the flow's repo on your local machine, for example: `make docker-image VERSION=v1`